Laboratory testing services

 Microplastics on filter

 Microplastics analysis with µFTIR directly from a suitable filter.
 The preferred filter is Anodisc filter discs (0.2 μm pore size, 25 mm diameter).
 The displayed price does not include any pretreatment or other additional steps.
-Please check the suitability of the filter with the testing expert before ordering!
+Please let us know if you are planning to use another filter type when requesting an offer, so that we can confirm its suitability for the analysis.
 The results of the analysis will specify different types of polymers by size, for example, 10–50 µm, 50–100 µm, 100–500 µm, and >500 µm.

 235 €